Victor Hedman: Early years in Tampa (2009–2013)

 On 5 January 2011, halfway into his sophomore NHL season in 2010–11, Hedman checked Pittsburgh Penguins centre and captain Sidney Crosby from behind, receiving a minor boarding penalty.
 The hit was one of two that were eventually blamed for causing a severe concussion on Crosby that kept him out of play for the rest of the season and most of the 2011–12 season.
 After ending the 2010–11 season with three goals, 23 assists and 26 points in 79 games and helped the Lightning clinch a playoff spot for the first time since 2007, Hedman made his Stanley Cup playoff debut on 13 April 2011 against the Pittsburgh Penguins.
-On 15 April in Game 2, Hedman recorded his first career playoff assist and point on a goal by Eric Brewer.
-Hedman and the Lightning would make a surprisingly deep playoff run throughout the 2011 playoffs as they would eventually defeat the fourth-seeded Penguins in seven games (after initially trailing 3–1 in earlier in the series) and then sweep the top-seeded Washington Capitals in four games in the second round before getting defeated by the third-seeded and eventual Stanley Cup champion Boston Bruins in the Eastern Conference Finals in seven games, one win short from reaching the Stanley Cup Finals.
+On 15 April in game two, Hedman recorded his first career playoff assist and point on a goal by Eric Brewer.
+Hedman and the Lightning would make a surprisingly deep playoff run throughout the 2011 playoffs as they would eventually defeat the fourth-seeded Penguins in seven games (after initially trailing 3–1 in earlier in the series) and then sweep the top-seeded Washington Capitals in four games in the second round before getting defeated by the third-seeded and eventual Stanley Cup champion Boston Bruins in the Eastern Conference Final in seven games, one win short from reaching the Stanley Cup Final.

 On 29 November 2011, shortly into the 2011–12 season, Hedman signed a five-year, $20 million contract extension with Tampa Bay.
 On 27 December, Hedman suffered a concussion in a 5–1 victory against the Philadelphia Flyers, resulting in him missing the next 13 games.
 Hedman ultimaely ended the season with five goals and 18 assists for 23 points in 61 games.

 On 25 September 2012, it was announced that Hedman signed a contract with Barys Astana of the KHL during the 2012–13 NHL lockout.
 In January 2013, Hedman returned to the NHL after lockout ended, playing 44 games of the shortened 48-game season and registering four goals, 16 assists and 20 points.